 “They will determine, first of all, are the bad guys really in the system?” begins Francis.

-Next they try to determine the type of software the hackers are they using and whether the systems can be rebooted from backups.
+Next they try to determine the type of software the hackers are using and whether the systems can be rebooted from backups.
 “They’re going to try those methods first,” he said.

 If it does come down to a ransom payment, the insurance experts are there to help work out a response, negotiate the amount and terms, and deliver the payment that is typically requested in bitcoin.